mdecrevoisier/Splunk-input-windows-baseline/README.md

 * Success NTLM login events (`ID 4776`) which are very noisy.
 Instead I just collect the failed logins.
 * NTLM events (`8001, 8002, 8003`) which can be very noisy.
 Instead I just collect  ID `8004`.
 * Classic PowerShell events (`ID 600 and 800`) which are very noisy.
 Instead I only collect modern PowerShell events.
+* Permissions changed on object (`ID 4670: File System, Registry, Authentication Policy and Authorization Policy).
+These events are very noisy and instead I suggest to rather focus on the offensive actions (PowerShell, Command excecution...`) that could trigger these permissions changes.

 ## Sources
 The following sources were used to elaborate the configuration file: